adonisjs/v5-docs/content/guides/http/context.md

 }
 ```

-## Differences from the express `req` and `res` objects?
+## Differences from the Express `req` and `res` objects?

 You will not see any `req` or `res` objects in AdonisJS.
 This is because everything, including the request and the response, is part of the HTTP context.

 Also, you are encouraged to add your custom properties to the `ctx` object and NOT to the `request` object.
-See [extending Http context](#extending-context)
+See [Extending context](#extending-context).

 ## Access HTTP context from anywhere
-AdonisJS uses the Node.js [async local storage](https://nodejs.org/dist/latest-v16.x/docs/api/async_context.html#class-asynclocalstorage) to make the HTTP context available anywhere inside your application.
+AdonisJS uses the Node.js [Async Local Storage](https://nodejs.org/dist/latest-v16.x/docs/api/async_context.html#class-asynclocalstorage) to make the HTTP context available anywhere inside your application.

-You can access the context for the current request as follows.
+You can access the context for the current request as follows:

 :::warning

-Make sure to thoroughly read the [async local storage](../fundamentals/async-local-storage.md) guide before using the `HttpContext.get` method.
+Make sure to thoroughly read the [Async Local Storage](../fundamentals/async-local-storage.md) guide before using the `HttpContext.get` method.

 :::